edwardcallow/tesco-jargon/c.md

 #### Customer decision tree
 The way that customers decide what they are going to buy.
 For example, if they are buying baked beans, they will consider different brands at different prices.

+#### Customer Delivery Driver (CDD)
-#### Customer Delivery Assistant (CDA)
+*Previously known as Customer Delivery Assistant (CDA).*
-The member of staff responsible for delivering Dotcom customer orders using Dotcom vans.
+The member of staff responsible for delivering Dotcom orders to customers’ homes using Dotcom vans.

 #### Customer fulfilment centre (CFC)
 *Previously known as Dotcom-only store*